Construction waste: Types of waste

-C&D Materials, construction and demolition materials, are materials used in and harvested from new building and civilengineer structures.
+C&D Materials, construction and demolition materials, are materials used in and harvested from new building and civil engineer structures.
 Much building waste is made up of materials such as bricks, concrete and wood damaged or unused during construction.
 Observational research has shown that this can be as high as 10 to 15% of the materials that go into a building, a much higher percentage than the 2.5-5% usually assumed by quantity surveyors and the construction industry.
 Since considerable variability exists between construction sites, there is much opportunity for reducing this waste.

 There has been a massive increase in construction and demolition waste created over the last 30 years in the United States.
 In 1990, 135 million tons of construction and demolition debris by weight were created and had risen to 600 million tons by the year 2018.
 This is a 300% increase, but it is important to note that since 2015 the EPA has kept records of how the waste is disposed of.
 In 2018, 600 million tons of waste was created due to construction and demolition, and 143 million tons of it resides in landfills.
 This means that about 76% of waste is now retained and repurposed in the industry, but there is still more waste being exported to landfills than the entire amount of waste created in 1990.

 This unsustainable consumption of raw materials creates increasing business risks.
 This includes higher material costs or disruptions in the supply chains.
 In 2010, the EPA created the Sustainable Materials Management (SMM) Program Strategic Plan which marked a strategic shift by the EPA to move emphasis from broad resource recovery initiative to sustainable materials management.
 Since material management regulations largely exist at a state and local level, this is no real standard practice across the nation for responsible waste mitigation strategies for construction materials.
 The EPA aims to increase access to collection, processing, and recycling infrastructure in order to meet this issue head on.